Fall Already? Not Quite…

 September is here!
-And according to the calendar and the Farmers’ Almanac, we still have a few weeks of summer left to enjoy, as fall doesn’t officially start until September 22 with the arrival of the Autumnal Equinox.
-But in meteorological circles, September 1st marks the first day of meteorological fall.
-So what’s the difference?
+And according to the calendar and the Farmers’ Almanac, we still have a few weeks of summer left to enjoy, as fall doesn’t officially start until mid-September with the arrival of the autumnal equinox.
+But in meteorological circles, September 1st marks the first day of fall.
+So why the difference?

 What’s the difference between “meteorological fall” and “astronomical fall”?

-Meteorologists divide the year up into seasons a bit differently than our calendars.
+Meteorologists divide the year up into seasons a bit differently than our calendars do.
 According to the meteorological calendar, the 4 seasons occur as follows:

-- Fall – Begins September 1 (September, October, November) and ends November 30
+- Fall – Begins September 1 (September, October, November); ends November 30

-- Winter – Begins December 1 (December, January, February) and ends on the last day in February
+- Winter – Begins December 1 (December, January, February); ends on the last day in February

 The reason is that meteorological seasons are based on the annual temperature cycle.
+So, summer, for example, would run June through August, which makes perfect sense.
+Those are the months we most associate with “summer” and “summer temperatures.”
 Astronomers, on the other hand, determine the seasons by the Earth’s tilt.
 While it may seem that the seasons are caused by Earth’s changing distance from the Sun, it’s really due to the tilt of the Earth’s axis.
 This tilt—a 23-degree slant—enables the Sun to appear above the horizon for different lengths of time during the various seasons.
 The tilt determines whether the Sun’s rays strike at a low angle or more directly onto Earth.

-- Fall begins with the Autumnal Equinox, which arrives on September 22, 2018, at 9:54 p.m.
-EDT.
+- Fall begins with the autumnal equinox.
 At this point, the Earth’s tilt is moving away from its maximum lean toward the Sun; its rays are aiming directly at the equator.

-- Winter begins with the Winter Solstice, which will occur on December 21, 2018, at 5:23 p.m.
-EST. The Earth tilts away from the Sun, and the Sun’s rays are aiming directly at southern latitudes.
+- Winter begins with the winter solstice.
+The Earth tilts away from the Sun, and the Sun’s rays are aiming directly at southern latitudes.

-- Spring begins with the Vernal Equinox, which arrives on March 20, 2019, at 5:58 p.m.
-EDT.
+- Spring begins with the vernal equinox.
 At this point, the Earth moves from its maximum lean away from the Sun to a point that’s equal distance from the Sun; the Sun’s rays are aiming directly at the equator.

-- Summer begins with the Summer Solstice, which arrives on June 21, 2019, EDT.
+- Summer begins with the summer solstice.
 The Earth is tilting its farthest toward the Sun, and its rays are aiming directly at northern latitudes.